 Clearly, the current culture at retail chain pharmacies increases the risk of medication errors.
-Fortunately, there are a few things you can do to reduce your risk of getting the wrong medication.
+Fortunately, there are a few things you can do to reduce your risk of suffering due to mistakes at the pharmacy.

 - Ask the doctor for detailed instructions on why, how and when to take each medication.

 - Write down the exact name (ask the doctor for the correct spelling), dosage and instructions.
-Bring this information to the pharmacy.
+And don’t forget to bring this information to the pharmacy.